HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 ### Custom Settings

 Custom Settings are applied from `S7_ConfigSettings.json` in `Osiris Data`.
 If that file doesn't exist, you can create one manually or **Export Current Settings** from the **mod-menu**.
-Custom settings are applied automatically when the game loads, but can be reapplied whenever the host-user wants, using the modmenu.
+Custom settings are applied automatically when `ModuleLoadStarted` event triggers, but can be reapplied whenever the host-user wants, using the modmenu.
+Collections are automatically rebuilt everytime settings are refreshed.
 The mod-menu shows whether you're using the **default** settings or **custom** ones.
 Some simple settings can be toggled on-or-off from the mod-menu itself.
 They can also be toggled using [console-commands](Documentation/Extensive-Docuementation.md#Console-Commands).
 For settings that aren't just toggles, you'll need manual-editing in the `S7_ConfigSettings.json` file.

 ## Mod-Integration